-The Credit Agreement contains several covenants requiring, among other things, minimum levels of pre-tax income and minimum levels of net worth and working capital as follows: pre-tax income of \$4,000 per annum; pre-tax income of \$2,500 for any two consecutive fiscal quarters; the Company cannot have pre-tax losses of more than \$500 in any quarter; and the Company cannot have pre-tax losses in any two consecutive quarters.
+The Credit Agreement contains several covenants requiring,

+among other things, minimum levels of pre-tax income and minimum levels of net worth and working capital as follows: pre-tax income of \$4,000 per annum; pre-tax income of \$2,500 for any two consecutive fiscal quarters; the Company cannot have pre-tax losses of more than \$500 in any quarter; and the Company cannot have pre-tax losses in any two consecutive quarters.
 In addition, the Company must maintain a minimum level of total net worth of \$88,500, adjusted for 50% of the aggregate gains realized on sales of capital stock.
 The Company must maintain a minimum working capital of \$125,000.
 Additionally, the agreement includes restrictions and limitations on payments of dividends, stock repurchases, and capital expenditures.
 At November 30, 1996, the Company was not in compliance with several financial covenants which were waived.
-The violations pertained to the limit on capital expenditures made in the fiscal year ended November 30, 1996, the pre-tax net loss incurred in the two consecutive fiscal quarters ending November 30, 1996 and the pre-tax loss for the fiscal year ended November 30, 1996.
 As of the date of the issuance of the financial statements, the Company's creditors waived their right to call the bank obligations.